Rename AD Group & Change Names of Active Directory Groups

 So you will only see the first character followed by 3 dots(…).

-Moreover, when you include any of them, you face the same issue where you only get the first character followed by 3 dots (…).
-The number of characters in the name cannot exceed 64.
+Yes, the number of characters in the name cannot exceed 64.
 This limit is on the count itself and applies regardless of size.
-Therefore, you can have no more than 64 characters, whether it is a wide capital W or a thin small i.
+Therefore, you can have no more than 64 characters, whether it is a wide capital “W” or a thin small “i“.